 In practice, this means beginning with baselines before structuring experiments, tracking, and learning.
 Data has to be the main driving force behind decision-making both in terms of how you develop your marketing strategy and how you execute it.

 All that said, you also need to be wary of vanity metrics.
-These are numbers which can feel important but are difficult or impossible to translate into actual ROI.
+These are numbers that can feel important but are difficult or impossible to translate into actual ROI.
 For example, likes or comments on social media posts can make us feel like our content is connecting but if they aren’t translating into something concrete like conversions, then they’re only going to lead you in the wrong direction.

 Marketing objectives are what enable you to translate marketing strategy into marketing plans.
 That’s why every effective marketing strategy uses Objective Key Results (OKRs) to keep everyone focused on the goals and metrics that will actually translate into ROI.